 •SQL Grammar: The respective flavor of SQL grammar is used to separate the statements when sending them to the server.

 •GO keyword: A GO keyword must be present in the SQL script to separate execution blocks.

-The toolbar in the SQL Editor provides the Show groupings for execution button which allows for a graphical illustration of the statement blocks that will be sent to the database engine for execution.
+The toolbar in the SQL Editor provides the Show groupings for execution button, which allows for a graphical representation of the statement blocks that will be sent to the database engine for execution.

 In the screenshot above, the groupings for execution are displayed when the "Semicolons" option is selected in the Group statements for execution with drop-down list.

 When the SQL Editor window is open, the Properties window includes a property called Abort execution on error.
 This option may be useful when you execute SQL scripts that contain multiple statements, and, if any statement fails, you would like the execution to stop at the corresponding statement.
 To enable this behavior, select the Abort execution on error check box.